 Every choice value includes the indication of which alternative has been chosen as well as the value of that alternative.
-In some cases (as in the above example) and for some of the alternatives, the fact that a certain alternative has been chosen is all one needs to know, and the null type is adequate.
+In some cases (as in the above example), the fact that a certain alternative has been chosen is all one needs to know, and a null type is adequate.